 Reported widely today is the ongoing discussions on possible military action in Libya.
-A No fly zone seems the easiest option and one which which is gathering support.
-Some of the loudest calls for action are coming from an alliance of left wing interventionists who have obviously forgot the lessons of Iraq and the Balkans and indeed their opposition to them.
+A No-fly zone seems the easiest option and one which is gathering support.
+Some of the loudest calls for action are coming from an alliance of left wing interventionists who have obviously forgotten the lessons of Iraq and the Balkans and indeed their opposition to them.
 Indeed the parallels between Libya and Iraq are striking, both are nations with a despotic dictator and both have had a brush with defeat.
-Yet as Sadam, post Desert Storm, was widely predicted to go down ‘in weeks’ it would seem Gaddafi is also widely predicted to go soon but has decided not to grant everyones wishes, ever indication is that he is going to hang on as long as possible.
+Yet as Sadam, post-Desert Storm, was widely predicted to go down ‘in weeks’ it would seem Gaddafi is also widely predicted to go soon but has decided not to grant everyone’s wishes, every indication is that he is going to hang on as long as possible.

 The Libyan opposition movement in the east of the country would seem on the face of it to be disorganised, lacking in training and bereft of heavy weapons and aircraft.

 Who knows what will happen, events might surprise us and Gaddafi could go soon or he could just decide a protracted civil war is his bet, against the lightly armed opposition, he might even be able to prevail.
 With news coming out of Libya that government forces have retaken Ras Lanuf the military momentum is clearly with Gaddafi.